zuherabud/zuherabud/README.md

 - 👋 Hi, I’m @zuherabud
 - 👀 I’m interested in ...
-CYBER SECURITY MACHINE LEARNING MOBILE APP AND WEB APP DEVELOPMENT
+Mobile an Web App development, Cyber Security and Machine Learning using Python and Flutter
 - 🌱 I’m currently learning ...
-MACHINE LEARNING AND CYBER SECURITY
+Cyber Security and Machine Learning
 - 💞️ I’m looking to collaborate on ...
-ANYTHING REALLY!!
+Anything!!
 - 📫 How to reach me ... zuherabud@gmail.com || +254 114469481

 <!---